-Public and Private: Building A Bridge?
+Public Policy and Private Funders: Building a Bridge?

 The third in a series on philanthropy and civic engagement.